eslint/rfcs/designs/2023-only-run-reporting-rules/README.md

 use-case is ideal to keep as a flag either way.

 ## Open Questions

-### How to handle conflicting flags

-This proposal notes that the `--max-warnings` flag would be disabled under `--quiet`, however this might not be the best option.
-Rather than preventing it working, it might make sense to warn the user that this mode will still run the `warn` rules despite being in quiet mode, so that a setting like `--max-warnings` can still co-exist with `--quiet`.

 ### Are there any other considerations I've missed